Table of Contents:

 Writing the Financial Plan, Statements, and Sales Forecast Chapters

-Writing the financial plan, financial statements, and sales forecast will be the most difficult part of your entire business plan.
+Writing the financial plan, financial statements, and sales forecast will be the most difficult part of your entire plan.
 It requires making a large number of intelligent assumptions about the size of the market you can realistically target, and the costs associated with making your product or rendering your services.
-These sections are the red meat of your business plan — these are the chapters that any seasoned angel investor or venture capitalist will dig into to make sure they know they’re making a solid financial investment.
+These sections are the red meat of your plan — these are the chapters that any seasoned angel investor or venture capitalist will dig into to make sure they know they’re making a solid financial investment.

 Chapter 7: Financial Plan and Sales Forecast Sections